BuZZ-T/lightwait/README.md

 **A lightweight wait light!**

-***NOTE** This is the description of the <u>lightwait-stack</u>, the architecture of the lightwait eco-system.
-For the product "lightwait", see [lightwait-go](https://github.com/BuZZ-T/lightwait-go) , the reference implemenation of a lightwait-trigger, containing information how to connect to [lightwait-arduino](https://github.com/BuZZ-T/lightwait-arduino), the reference implementation of a lightwait-presenter!* (or take a look at the [CLI-status notifier](#cli-status) section)
+***NOTE** This is the description of the lightwait-stack, the architecture of the lightwait eco-system.
+For the product "lightwait", see [lightwait-go-shell](https://github.com/BuZZ-T/lightwait-go-shell) , the reference implemenation of a [lightwait-trigger](#trigger), containing information how to connect to [lightwait-arduino](https://github.com/BuZZ-T/lightwait-arduino), the reference implementation of a lightwait-presenter!* (or take a look at the [CLI-status notifier](#cli-status) section)

 ![The lightwait stack](https://raw.githubusercontent.com/BuZZ-T/lightwait/master/lightwait-stack.png  "The lightwait stack")